API Reference

 ) -> AsyncGenerator[AsyncSession, None]:

-A context manager that can be used to wrap another function which uses a context session, making that call isolated within its own transaction.
+A context manager you can use to wrap another function which uses a context session, making that call isolated within its own transaction.

-There are several options that define how the function will handle an already open transaction.
+There are several options that define how the function will handle an open transaction.

 current_transaction: